 She has clinical experience in medical/surgical and critical care nursing, emergency medicine, and digestive disorders.
 With a focus on quality of care and patient safety, she was a member of the executive team at Greater Baltimore Medical Center for many years.
 At Chase Brexton, Alice is dedicated to quality care delivery, corporate compliance and efficient clinical operations.

-As Assistant Vice President, Alice oversees the quality and risk management for the organization, ensuring compliance with all regulatory agencies along with credentialing, infection prevention, and population health and management.
+As Vice President, Alice oversees the quality and risk management for the organization, ensuring compliance with all regulatory agencies along with credentialing, infection prevention, and population health and management.
 Working with clinical staff she assists with enhancing the patient experience and improving clinical outcome as the clinical teams pursue optimal health for all patients.

 Alice has advanced degrees in Nursing and Health Administration from College of Notre Dame and University of Phoenix.
 A native of Baltimore County, she is very proud to be a part of the Chase Brexton family.
 Alice is a member of the Maryland Nurses Association and American College of Healthcare Executives.
 She has served on the Advisory Board for the Maryland Board of Nursing and Towson University Health Care Management Board.
 She has three children and five grandchildren.